Practice Fusion: Using an Electronic Health Record (EHR) to meet Tennessee state mandates for certified e-prescribing for controlled substances (EPCS)

-Healthcare practitioners or persons under the supervision and control of the practitioners,

-  pharmacists or pharmacies who are legally authorized to dispense a schedule II, III, IV or V

-  controlled substance are required to submit certain data to the CSMD.
+Healthcare practitioners or persons under the supervision and control of the practitioners, pharmacists or pharmacies who are legally authorized to dispense a schedule II, III, IV or V controlled substance are required to submit certain data to the CSMD.

-  Integrating Tennessee PMP data within an Electronic Health Record (EHR) like Practice Fusion,

-  provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient

-  query, validates the provider’s credentials in Tennessee PMP and returns the patient’s prescription

-  record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical

-  workflow and allow for real-time or near real-time presentation of Tennessee PMP data within the

-  EHR.
+Although the integration between Practice Fusion and the Tennessee PMP is not yet available, integrating Tennessee PMP data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Tennessee PMP has the ability to automatically initiate a patient query, validate the provider’s credentials in the Tennessee PMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Tennessee PMP data within the EHR.

 To register for the Tennessee PMP, visit https://www.tncsmd.com/TNNewRegistration.aspx

 e-Prescribing allows a prescriber to use an EHR to: